1996 ARL season: Grand Final

+Teams

-1st half
+First half

-In the 5th minute, Manly centre Craig Innes won the chase and scored after a grubber kick by his skipper Geoff Toovey.
+In the fifth minute, Manly centre Craig Innes won the chase and scored after a grubber kick by his skipper Geoff Toovey.
 Matthew Ridge converted from the sideline for 6–0.
-The Dragons played on after being awarded a penalty in front of the posts in the 8th minute but failed to score.
-At the 15-minute mark, Saints' halfback Noel Goldthorpe conceded a penalty right in front of their goal post after committing a head-high tackle on Manly's Daniel Gartner.
+The Dragons played on after being awarded a penalty in front of the posts in the eighth minute but failed to score.
+At the 15-minute mark, Saints' halfback Noel Goldthorpe conceded a penalty right in front of their goal posts after committing a head-high tackle on Manly's Daniel Gartner.
 Ridge took the kick, extending the lead to 8–0.
 St. George sent in forward replacements Lance Thompson and David Barnhill for Scott Gourley and Kevin Campion (head cut).
 For Manly, Neil Tierney came off the interchange bench to replace David Gillespie.
 Up until the 19th minute mark when Manly veteran five-eighth Cliff Lyons took the field, their coach Bob Fulton was using six running forwards with captain Geoff Toovey as dummy half.

 The Dragons' first points came in the 37th minute when Wayne Bartrim kicked a penalty that was awarded when Manly forward Owen Cunningham stripped the ball.
 From the ensuing kick-off just before half-time, the game's controversial moment occurred by means of a hotly disputed try.
 Ridge made a spectacular short kick-off and regathered, catching the Dragons unaware.
 St George hooker Nathan Brown appeared to tackle Ridge, albeit one-handedly and by the collar.
 Ridge got up and ran when Brown was expecting him to stop and play the ball.
 Referee David Manson ruled that Brown did not complete the tackle.
 Ridge was eventually tackled just a few metres from the line.
 From there, dummy half Nik Kosef then passed the ball to Steve Menzies, who stormed his way through the Saints' defense of Thompson, Dean Raper, Noel Goldthorpe and Wayne Bartrim to score next to the posts, giving Ridge an easy conversion kick.
 The controversial ruling by referee Manson gave Manly a 14–2 half-time lead and broke the Saints' resolve.
 In the process of scoring, Menzies injured his groin/hamstring; and, although he returned for the second half, he was unable to run and was eventually interchanged by coach Fulton.

-2nd half
+Second half

 In the 53rd minute, Manly's Danny Moore scored a try from a Terry Hill pass after Hill drew Saints defenders Adrian Brunker and Nick Zisti.
-With Ridge off the field after being concussed in a tackle, Craig Innes converted from 5 metres off the sideline for the Sea Eagles to take a 20–2 lead.
+With Ridge off the field after being concussed in a tackle, Craig Innes converted from five metres off the sideline for the Sea Eagles to take a 20–2 lead.
 Five minutes later, Dragons' winger Zisti scored a try from a Bartrim cut-out pass.
 Bartrim then converted from the sideline for a final scoreline of 20–8.
 The final 20 minutes were scoreless, with two field goal attempts from Ridge charged down by Dragons' defenders.
 This ensured that the Sea Eagles secured their sixth official premiership and their only one of the 1990s.